nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Run DS4Windows.exe
 - Install the ViGEmBus Driver if asked to

 After that, the controller should be properly recognized by DS4Windows.
-If it is not, [go back to the previous section](#) on how to verify/change the current DS3 mode.
+If it's not, verify again if it is in [`DS4Windows` mode](../HID-Device-Modes-Explained).

 ## What now?